pabloboo/kotlin-learning/RunTracker/README.md

 # Canceling a Run

 When the user cancels a run we have to stop the service, delete the notification and don't save the run.

+# Save a Run in the Database

+When clicking the "finish run" button we have to stop the service, save the run in the database and navigate to the run screen.